Health-Informatics-UoN/carrot-docs/docs/Carrot-Mapper/quickstart-webapp.md

 #### Authentication for Azure functions

 For local developement using Docker, when `web` container wants to send request to `workers` container, an authentication need setting up.
+This should be done before running `docker compose up` for the first time.

 In the `app/workers` directory, add a folder named `Secrets`, and then inside that folder, add a new file named `rulestrigger.json` with the following content: